 The mission of the INS Global Engagement Committee (GEC) is to support the development of neuropsychology throughout the world.
 Our particular focus is on regions of the world where neuropsychology is less well developed, including low-income and middle-income countries.
 Our programs include: the Charles Matthews International Neuropsychological Development Fund which sponsors speakers, meetings, and webinars in countries where neuropsychology is less well developed; a Research and Editing Consultant Program wherein INS members volunteer to work with colleagues aiming to develop research and publish in English language journals; an International Resources section which will provide information and links to freely available resources that may be useful to colleagues around the world; and a Book and Journal Depository which supports the provision of donated books and journals.

-The Science Committee was founded in 2015 and oversee multiple areas, including the Special Interest Groups, INS Travel Awards, and global advocacy.
-The Committee work to prioritize and advance knowledge regarding appropriateness, validity, and generalizability of neuropsychology methods across international settings, especially in developing countries.
-Throughout the years, the Committee has developed, and offered, Travel Awards for students in developing countries.
+The Science Committee was founded in 2015 and oversee multiple areas, including the Special Interest Groups, INS Conference (formerly Travel) Awards, and global advocacy.
+The Committee works to prioritize and advance knowledge regarding appropriateness, validity, and generalizability of neuropsychology methods across international settings, especially in developing countries.
+Throughout the years, the Committee has developed, and offered, Conference (formerly Travel) Awards for students in developing countries.
 Our future goals include expanding global engagement, encouraging international networking, and increase research collaborations.

 SIGs (Special Interest Groups)